AtheMathmo/AtheMathmo.github.io/_posts/2016-03-01-rusty-machine.md

 Among other things.

 In the slightly more distant future we'll need to decide how to proceed with the linear algebra as well.
-This will most likely mean using bindings to BLAS and LAPACK - probably via a community adopted linear algebra library.
+This will most likely mean using bindings to BLAS and LAPACK - probably via some central community adopted linear algebra library.

+### The down sides

+Maybe this is all sounding great.
+However, it is still early days and lot's of work still needs to be done.

+I think the vision is strong but we're a long way off and lack a lot of key components for a Machine Learning library.
+Consistent data handling, visualizations and performance are all core areas that need a lot of work.
+Even after this many would consider validation and pipelines too important to miss.

+I'd be naive also to ignore the fact that I have been the sole developer on this project for a while\*.
+There's likely some bad choices that seem good to me - I'd love to have those pointed out!

+\* I have had some help in places.
+Thanks raulsi and all of the amazing people at [/r/rust](https://www.reddit.com/r/rust/) and SO!

 ### Call for help